irairav2/final-project-1stSem/README.md

 You MUST include:

-- pictures of the hotel and room (Debora)
+- pictures of the hotel and room
-- a footer with the hotel info (address, schedule, and telephone) (Sarah)
+- a footer with the hotel info (address, schedule, and telephone)
 - details on its accommodations
 - a date/time picker to choose the date range
 - a selection component (radio buttons or combo box) to choose the bedroom type and the number of travelers
-- a button that shows a successful reservation message with the price for the reservation and cleans the inputs (Iraira)
+- a button that shows a successful reservation message with the price for the reservation and cleans the inputs

 You may add a bootstrap carousel for 3 extra points.
   Extra resources: